On minimally tough chordal graphs: Introduction

 \begin{conjecture} For any rational number $t > 1/2$, there exists no minimally $t$-tough, chordal graph. \end{conjecture}

 First, we provide a necessary and sufficient condition for a graph $G$ to be minimally tough.
 We then use this condition to prove \cref{conj:chordal} for several subclasses of chordal graphs.
-In particular, we show that for $t>1/2$, no strongly chordal graph is minimally $t$-tough, no split graph is minimally \hbox{$t$-tough}, and no chordal graph with a universal vertex is minimally $t$-tough.
-We also show that for $t\le 1$, the only minimally $t$-tough graphs with a universal vertex are stars.
+In particular, we show that for any $t>1/2$, no strongly chordal graph is minimally $t$-tough, no split graph is minimally \hbox{$t$-tough}, and no chordal graph with a universal vertex is minimally $t$-tough.
+The interesting property of these graph classes is that they are not closed under edge deletion.
+We also show that for any $t\le 1$, the only minimally $t$-tough graphs with a universal vertex are stars.

-In contrast with the aforementioned result from~\cite{article:min1toughgraphs} stating that no induced subgraph can be excluded from the class of minimally tough graphs, our results address the question asking which induced subgraphs, if any, must necessarily be present in each minimally $t$-tough graph.
-More precisely, our results imply that for every $t>1$, every minimally $t$-tough, noncomplete graph: (i) must contain a hole or an induced subgraph isomorphic to the $k$-sun for some $k\ge 3$, (ii) if it contains a universal vertex, then it must contain a hole, and (iii) it must contain either an induced $4$-cycle, an induced $5$-cycle, or two independent edges as an induced subgraph.
-These results complement the result from~\cite{article:spec_graph_classes} stating that for any rational number $t \in (1/2,1]$, every minimally $t$-tough graph contains a hole.
+In contrast to the aforementioned result, which states that no induced subgraph can be excluded from the class of minimally tough graphs~\cite{article:min1toughgraphs}, this paper addresses the question of which induced subgraphs, if any, must necessarily be present in each minimally tough graph.
+More precisely, our results imply that for any $t>1$, every minimally $t$-tough, noncomplete graph must satisfy the following: \begin{itemize}[topsep=3pt, itemsep=0pt] \item[--] it must contain a hole or an induced subgraph isomorphic to the $k$-sun for some $k\ge 3$; \item[--] if it contains a universal vertex, then it must contain a hole; \item[--] it must contain an induced $4$-cycle, or an induced $5$-cycle, or two independent edges as an induced subgraph. \end{itemize} These results complement that of Katona and Varga stating that for any rational number $t \in (1/2,1]$, every minimally $t$-tough graph contains a hole~\cite{article:spec_graph_classes_journal}.